srichardson0/Black_Knowledge_Erasure_Dataset_-BKED-/README.md

 The dataset supports both qualitative and quantitative analysis of hallucination patterns across models, prompt framings, and topical categories.
 It is designed for model auditing, critical AI research, and methodological experimentation, rather than leaderboard-style performance evaluation.

-BKED enables:

-- Systematic measurement of culturally specific error types

-- Comparative analysis of hallucination behaviors across commercial LLMs

-- Development and testing of mitigation strategies, including prompt design and retrieval-based methods

-- Research into how model architectures and training practices amplify or obscure marginalized knowledge

 **Intended users** include computational social scientists, digital humanists, AI auditors, ethicists, and library or archival researchers.
+But of course, everyone is welcome to explore!

-**Primary research questions supported by BKED include:**
+**Potential research questions supported by BKED include:**

 - What types of distortions most frequently occur when models respond to questions about Black cultural and historical topics?